26 women-owned brands for all your everyday essentials - CNN Underscored

 Outdoor Voices

 What’s there not to love about Outdoor Voices, the industry-favorite activewear brand founded by Tyler Haney?
 The brand celebrates being active and moving your body by supplying you with the right clothes to do so.
-We’re into the brand’s Exercise Dress ($100; outdoorvoices.com), a breathable sporty dress that’s adorable, comfortable and even features built-in shorts for extra coverage.
+We’re into the brand’s Exercise Dress ($100; outdoorvoices.com), a breathable, sporty dress that’s adorable and comfortable, and even features built-in shorts for extra coverage.
 Check out our review of it here.

 Glossier